home-assistant/home-assistant.io/source/getting-started/index.markdown

 footer: true
 ---

-The goal of this getting started guide is to install [Hass.io](/hassio/) on a Raspberry Pi 3B+.
+The goal of this getting started guide is to install [Hass.io](/hassio/) on a Raspberry Pi.
 Hass.io is our own all in one solution that turns your Raspberry Pi into the ultimate home automation hub.

 The following models are supported:
 - Raspberry Pi Zero and Zero W